IBM/aihwkit/examples/README.md

 Similarly to example 1 the network is trained over 100 epochs with an analog Stochastic Gradient Descent optimizer and the loss is printed for every epoch.

-## Example 8: [`09_simple_layer_deterministic_pulses.py`]
+## Example 9: [`09_simple_layer_deterministic_pulses.py`]

 This example shows how to select different pulsing schemes for the analog update.
-By default, we use stochastic pulses for activation and errors to update the devices with a step in up or down direction only if pulses conincide at a crosspoint.
-Note, that we indeed generate stochastic pulse trains for each input line and thus  do no short-cut in the simulation.
+By default, we use stochastic pulses for activation and errors to update the devices with a step in up or down direction only if pulses coincide at a crosspoint.
+Note that we indeed generate stochastic pulse trains for each input line and thus do no short-cut in the simulation.

-Here, in this example, we change the updaate to be performed using deterministic pulse trains that yield always the same number of coincident pulses at a cross point, if the same inputs are given.
-Implicitely, one can design the stored pulse train structure to quantize the input values in a number of bins, which can be changed by the ``*_res_imilicit``  parameters.
+Here, in this example, we change the update to be performed using deterministic pulse trains that yield always the same number of coincident pulses at a cross point, if the same inputs are given.
+Implicitly, one can design the stored pulse train structure to quantize the input values in a number of bins, which can be changed by the ``*_res_imilicit``  parameters.

 ```
 rpu_config = SingleRPUConfig(device=ConstantStepDevice())